-The Waco siege has raised questions for 25 years — was it an out-of-control cult or a case of government overreach? — some of which will be addressed in the upcoming two-part A&E documentary Waco: Madman or Messiah, premiering January 28th.
-As a precursor to the documentary, here's a look at Koresh, his rules and doctrine, government mistakes and other factors that led to this fatal outcome.
+The Waco siege has raised questions for 25 years: Was it an out-of-control cult or a case of government overreach?
+Here's a look at Koresh, his rules and doctrine, government mistakes and other factors that led to this fatal outcome.

 Koresh and the Bible